Barata-Ribeiro/Barata-Ribeiro/README.md

 ---

-**<p align="center">I hold a Bachelor's in Business Administration and have completed two postgraduate courses in Strategic People Management and Project Management.
+**<p align="center">I hold a Bachelor's in Business Administration and have completed two graduate courses in Strategic People Management and Project Management.
 I hope to blend both worlds to bridge the gap between strategy and execution, ensuring that projects are well-managed, visually engaging, and effective.
 With this in mind, I'm expanding my skill set by venturing into Front-end Development and UI Design.
 I want to create visually appealing, user-friendly interfaces that enhance user experience.<br><br>I am currently looking for an internship or a job! 😊</p>**

 ### 💻 Frontend: